 mass1 for area2/depth,

 according to basic principles of geometry (assuming mass is proportional to volume).
-We observed whether the 95% confidence interval for the slope of our measures of spiracle morphological overlapped the isometric prediction.
-To test for a difference in slope and generate a p value, we employed a t-test.
+We observed whether the 95% confidence interval given by bootstrapping/parameter samples for the slope of our measures of spiracle morphological overlapped the isometric prediction.
+To produce any p values, we calculated the number of bootstrap replicates with test statistic at least as extreme as a particular value of interest, e.g. slope compared to isometry.

 The diffusive capacity of a spiracle (Gdiff, nmol sec-1 kPa-1) at 25°C was calculated as: